 What budget do I need for a website?

 If you’re asking how much does a website cost?
-Then the answer will be as vague as the question – roughly between £40 and £25,000.
+Then the answer will be as vague as the question – roughly between £40 and £25,000 (as one website developer said... 'about as much as a car'.
 Website costs depend on the functions you need to get the right response from your target market.
-Responsive website design is included in our prices – it’s the functions that determine the price of a business website.
+Responsive website design is included in our prices – it’s the functions and how you want to pay for the website that determines the price of a business website.

 All businesses know they must have an online presence otherwise they ‘don’t exist’ to potential customers.
 If you can’t be found online how do your new customers know you’re in business?
 When evaluating the cost of building a website you should consider many factors that determine the price of the overall project.
 Do not do it yourself unless you are an experienced professional website developer.